Functionalism in Psychology and Sociology Explained

 Emile Durkheim, often called the father of sociology, revolutionised how we understand schools as social systems.
 Writing in the late 1800s, Durkheim argued that education serves crucial functions beyond academic instruction: it creates social solidarity by teaching shared values, prepares young people for specialised roles in society, and maintains social order.
 His ideas remain surprisingly relevant to modern classrooms, offering teachers insights into why certain practices exist and how schools shape society.

 Consider how Durkheim's 'division of labour' theory plays out in your classroom through differentiated roles and responsibilities.
-Just as society needs diverse specialists, your classroom functions better when pupils take on different roles: tech monitors, reading ambassadors, or peer mentors.
-This isn't merely practical classroom management; according to Durkheim, you're preparing pupils for their future participation in society's complex web of interdependence.
+Just as society needs diverse specialists, your classroom functions better when learners take on different roles: tech monitors, reading ambassadors, or peer mentors.
+This isn't merely practical classroom management; according to Durkheim, you're preparing learners for their future participation in society's complex web of interdependence.

 Talcott Parsons, an American sociologist, transformed functionalist thinking by introducing systems theory to explain how societies maintain order.
 His framework, developed in the 1950s, views schools as subsystems within larger social systems, each performing specific functions to maintain societal equilibrium.
 For teachers, Parsons' ideas reveal why schools operate as they do; they're not just educational institutions but complex systems serving multiple societal needs.

 Talcott Parsons expanded Durkheim's ideas, viewing classrooms as bridges between family and workplace.
-He identified how schools teach universalistic values, treating all pupils by the same standards rather than the particularistic approach of families.
+He identified how schools teach universalistic values, treating all learners by the same standards rather than the particularistic approach of families.
 When you apply consistent marking criteria or behaviour expectations across your classroom, you're enacting Parsons' principles.
-This helps pupils understand that success depends on achievement rather than personal relationships.
+This helps learners understand that success depends on achievement rather than personal relationships.

 Visual overview of functionalist theory and its application to understanding education systems.